Ricordy/SL-SmartContracts/README.md

 **SLMicroSlots.sol**

-In this contract we use math to compute the uint that contains multiple values stored inside.
-A simple example would be storing 3 different price for wheels, lets say 10€, 15€ and 20€.
+In this contract, we use math to compute the uint that contains multiple values stored inside.
+A simple example would be storing 3 different prices for wheels, let's say 10€, 15€ and 20€.
 It would be stored in just one variable: 201510, and retrieved by this contract.
-This makes the use of multiple variable unnecessary, creating cheaper transactions and deployments.
+This makes the use of multiple variables unnecessary, creating cheaper transactions and deployments.

 **Contract Deployment**